 Have you tried IceScrum?
 Please share your thoughts in a review!

 Based in the U.K., PROJECT in a box is built around PRINCE2 methodology, so it is best suited for users in Australia, England, and parts of Canada, where PRINCE2 is the standard project management certification.
 The free Community Edition includes a project planner tool and document management.
+If you want to take a look at products with similar features, these PROJECT in a box alternatives might be what you are looking for.

 Price: The Community Edition is completely free to download.They also offer five different paid products.